Automakers' response to distracted driving - Kentucky Farm Bureau

 Well, that technology may not be too far off.
 While it is still being perfected, some car manufacturers are experimenting with eye-tracking technology that would detect when a driver’s gaze has shifted and send alerts to regain said driver’s attention.

 In March 2019, popular automaker Volvo announced a plan to equip new vehicles with interior-facing cameras designed to monitor a driver's attentiveness by tracking their eye movement.
 If the cameras were to detect that a driver is distracted by looking at their smartphone or not keeping their hands on the steering wheel, it would raise an alarm.
-The automaker pledged to make this technology standard on every single Volvo starting in the early 2020s.
+The automaker officially revealed this technology in November 2022 in the Volvo EX90.

-Additionally, General Motors will be expanding its semi-autonomous driver-assist system, Super Cruise, to 22 vehicles by 2023.
+Additionally, General Motors has recently made significant improvements to its semi-autonomous driver-assist system, Super Cruise.
 The system boasts head tracking software that helps make sure your eyes are on the road, and alerts you when you need to pay more attention or take back control.
 Super Cruise also utilizes a host of sensors, radars, and cameras to steer, accelerate, and brake automatically.
-Super Cruise was previously only available on GM's Cadillac CT6.
+The Super Cruise network currently covers over 400,000 miles, and General Motors is actively working to grow to about 750,000 miles of compatible roadways.

 While self-driving cars and innovative gadgets are sure to help our growing compulsion with smartphones, they alone can’t eradicate the problem.
 Make Kentucky’s roads a safe place to be, and join Kentucky Farm Bureau in driving distraction-free.